Bald eagle (Haliaeetus leucocephalus)

 An apex predator

-Bald eagle is no match for any other predator – in fights over food (dead or alive) it is almost always the winning side.
-It is higher in the hierarchy than a coyote, fox, seagull or even a vulture.
+The American bald eagle has no equal predators – it is almost always a winner in the fight for food (whether alive or dead).
+It is higher in the hierarchy than a coyote, fox, seagull, or even a vulture.
 When compared to a golden eagle, the bald eagle turns out to be more ‘lazy’, as carrion is also in its menu (similarly to condors’), as well as food stolen from other predators.
-It was previously believed that these habits were closer to the golden eagle’s style, however observations have shown the opposite.
+It was previously believed that these habits were closer to the golden eagle’s style, however, observations have shown the opposite.

 It glides, ascending in the thermal columns, which help the eagle gain speed.
 Owing to them it can fly with a velocity of 56 – 70 km/h (35–43 mph).
 When looking for prey above water, it diminishes its speed to about 48 km/h (30 mph).
 The diving speed, due to which the eagle is capable of catching the victim instantly, ranges from 120 to 160 km/h (75–99 mph), yet it rarely performs vertical dives.